shakfu/py-js/README.md

 ## Overview

-The `py3` object provides a minimal, high level max interface to python modules and a high-level python interface to max objects.
+The `py` object provides a minimal, high level max interface to python modules and a high-level python interface to max objects.

 It provides the following methods: